maximgeller/projects/fake_news_naive_bayes/tutorial.md

 # print(count_vect.vocabulary_) # here is our bag of words!
 X_test = count_vect.transform(X_test["text"]) # note: we don't fit it to the model!
 Or else this is all useless
 ```
 The count vectorizer does two things for us.
 First, it creates a bag of words by parsing all of the unique words in all of the text and mapping it to a dictionary where the value for each word is the number of times it appears.
 Then it *transforms* the text into a matrix with each document and term.
+It's important to notice here that we do not fit `X_test` because we want our model to actually work on data it hasn't seen before.
 Print out `X_train_counts` or `X_test` if you're interested to see what this looks like!
 ### Multinomial Bayes
 Before we train our model, let's talk about what specifically the **Multinomial Bayes** classifier is.
 We are calculating **Naive Bayes** on a lot of words in all of the data.
 In our case, this means answering the question "What is the probability a particular word appears given that the article is true?"
 If you look at the formula for **Bayes' Theorem**, this is in part determined by the probability that the news article is true (or fake!) *given that a particular word exists in it*.
 This is repeated for every unique word in our vocabulary.
 The summation from all of these calculations then assigns the article to be real or not.
 Pretty cool right?
 Now let's do it ourselves.